 - Full-time tenured or tenure track faculty may request fees not limited to attending virtual/remote and in-person conferences, publications, materials and supplies.

 - Money will be disbursed upon proof of executed activities.
-However, the awardee could receive one-half of the amount ($1500) at the mid-point of the project if they demonstrate satisfactory progress as determined by an appropriate designee appointed by Academic Affairs.
+However, the awardee could receive one-half of their funding amount (up to $1,875) at the midpoint of the grant cycle after demonstrating substantive progress on their project, as determined by an Academic Affairs designee, who will oversee a peer-review process.